 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: Oxycodone passes into breast milk.
-It is not known if naloxone passes into breast milk.
+Breast-feeding: Oxycodone and naloxone pass into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Oxycodone-naloxone is not recommended for breast-feeding mothers.

 Children: The safety and effectiveness of using this medication have not been established for children.
 Accidental ingestion of this medication by children may have severe and even fatal consequences.
 Keep this medication out of the reach of children.

 Seniors: Seniors may be more sensitive to the side effects of this medication as a result of reduced kidney, liver, and heart function.